Skip to main content

 model_name = model.model_names[0]

-# Prepare input names, shapes, and data types
+# Prepare input names and shapes

 input_names = model.input_names[model_name]